 COVID-19 has changed the world.
-Guidance of the Center for Disease Control, the World Health Organization, and State and Federal governments should drive all volunteer water monitoring and citizen science program efforts.
+Guidance of the Center for Disease Control, the World Health Organization, and State and Federal governments should drive all volunteer water monitoring and community science program efforts.
 Nonetheless, many questions remain of what may be suitable steps for programs to take as stay at home orders are eased.
 This page will be used to share ideas and resources generated by practitioners from across the volunteer monitoring network, the broader field of citizen science, and beyond.
 The information and links shared on this page are meant to help people to understand what ideas, plans and resources others have across this broad network of programs, and to broaden our ability to communicate with one another across geographies.

 July 8, 2020 Webinar: Panel Discussion: Offering Volunteer Trainings During COVID

 In response to a follow up survey from the April 21 webinar (see below), Jill Carr and Kris Stepenuck hosted a panel discussion with four veteran volunteer monitoring program directors who have held and/or who were planning additional volunteer trainings during COVID.
 They each described their trainings, and shared advice they have from challenges and successes they faced.
 These lightning round-style presentations were followed by a question and answer session.
 Speakers were:

 - Mona Dominguez, Program Director, Alabama Water Watch, Auburn University

 - Julie Vastine, Director, Alliance for Aquatic Resource Monitoring (ALLARM), Dickinson College

 - Barb Horn, Water Resource Specialist, River Watch of Colorado, Colorado Parks and Wildlife

 - Jason Frenzel, Volunteer and Stewardship Coordinator, Huron River Watershed Council

 - Webinar recording

 - Webinar slides